What is Florida Personal Injury Law?

 Negligence means that the person that caused the injury did not act in a way that a reasonably careful person would have acted in the same situation.
 To win a negligence case, you must prove that the other party had a duty to act carefully, that they breached this duty, that you suffered injuries and that your injuries directly occurred because of their failure to act carefully.

-If you can prove that these things are true, Florida law allows you to collect fair damages for your losses.
+If you can prove these points, personal injury attorneys in Miami, FL, can help you collect fair damages for your losses.

 What are the different types of personal injury cases?